larissam/DecorateIt/README.md

 - Photobooth built using pure HTML5 canvas and Javascript.
 No plugins used.

 ### Stack:
--Photo editor and photobooth: HTML5 Canvas, JavaScript, HTML, CSS, Bootstrap -Image processing, email handling, and database: Python, OpenCV, SQLite, SQLAlchemy, Flask-Mail
+- Photo editor and photobooth: HTML5 Canvas, JavaScript, HTML, CSS, Bootstrap
+- Image processing, email handling, and database: Python, OpenCV, SQLite, SQLAlchemy, Flask-Mail
--Framework: Flask
+- Framework: Flask

 ### Notes

 OpenCV can be difficult to install and configure.
 For your convenience, is a [version without the OpenCV image processing](https://github.com/larissam/DecorateIt-NoOpenCV).
 Additionally, here is an in-progress [version deployed on Heroku](http://decorateit5.herokuapp.com/).